wbyoung/lena/README.md

 ## License

-This project is distributed under the MIT-LICENSE.
+This project is distributed under the MIT license.